jhulick/db2-vagrant-nosql/README.md

 * exit
 * vagrant provision
 * vagrant ssh
+* install Java and set JAVA_HOME
+* Download db2jcc4.jar and add to CLASSPATH
 * add vagrant user to db2 admin and user groups. this user will be connecting to the db
 * create db
   * su